 GET A FREE PRICE QUOTE

-The new hybrid Fusion faces an increasingly large number of competent performers in its segment, however.
-The hybrid Toyota Camry kicked off the hybrid mid-size sedan group several years ago, and has since been joined by new hybrid models of the Hyundai Sonata, Kia Optima, and, for this model year, the Honda Accord as well.
-There's also the Toyota Prius, though its unconventional looks and five-door hatchback body make it less a Fusion competitor than the others.
+But competition is hardly standing still.
+Increasingly competent and high-efficiency models from other makers are keeping the pressure on.
+Toyota's Camry Hybrid launched the hybrid mid-size sedan group years ago, and new hybrid models of the Hyundai Sonata, Kia Optima, and, for this model year, the Honda Accord as well have since joined it.
+There's also the ur-hybrid Toyota Prius, though its five-door hatchback body and Space Age shape make it a less direct competitor for the Fusion Hybrid than the others.